 An art supply basket is perfect for kids from toddlers on up.
 Fill a basket or tote with crayons, paint, coloring books, scissors, paper, stickers, and any other fun things you can think of.

 Pick a new game for the family and combine it with some fun snacks and drinks for a gift idea the whole family will love.

 If you know the family well, you can choose their favorite sodas, add some popcorn or chips, and a pack or two cookies.
 If you’re lucky, maybe the family will invite you to join them for a game night.

 Other Christmas Gift Basket Ideas From Around The Web

 HGTV has a list of 8 DIY gift baskets for food lovers.
 It includes Christmas food baskets for the baker, the entertainer, and a basket of kitchen essentials.

 The Busy Budgeter has several unique gift basket ideas including a Sunshine Gift Basket full of yellow products, a craft gift basket, and a fairy garden in a tin.

 Do you have any other gift basket ideas?
 If so, leave a comment and let me know.
-I would love to update the post with even more ideas.
+Gift baskets are some of the best holiday gifts I’ve received so I would love to update the post with even more ideas.